 Rubberized asphalt is a high-performance alternative to traditional paving material.
 It is a mix of asphalt and recycled rubber derived from scrap tires; crumb rubber can comprise 15-22% of the mix in rubberized asphalt for highway construction.

 In use for more than 40 years, rubberized asphalt is laid using the same equipment as traditional asphalt in most cases.
-Rubberized asphalt highways have been proven to reduce tire noise by upwards of 5 decibels for a quieter ride.
-Their improved resistance to cracking and rutting reduce long-term maintenance costs.
+Rubberized asphalt highways have been proven to reduce tire noise by upwards of 12 decibels for a quieter ride.
+Improved resistance to cracking and rutting reduce long-term maintenance costs.
 Plus, recycled rubber derived from scrap tires provides a reliable and consistent supply of paving material.